Glossary of Spiritual Wisdom

 Inner Psychological Space Includes the Notion of Space as Spatial Extension

 Inner space is, of course, not the usual physical space, and is not tied only to body images.
 It is affected by self-boundaries that are more emotional and psychological in nature, as illustrated in Larry’s case in the previous chapter.
 There is a correspondence on the ontological level to the relation between the self-image and the body-image.
 In other words, just as self-image includes body-image in object relations theory, so in the experience of space, inner psychological space includes the notion of space as spatial extension.
 Inner space is not restricted to spatial extension, just as self-image is not restricted to body-image, which is analogous to spatial extension.
 Here we can appreciate how the findings of object relations theory regarding the relationship between self-image and body-image help us to understand more clearly the concept of inner space, and to extend our insight into the nature of the mind as space.
 This inner space is bigger, more open, more encompassing than the notion of space as spatial extension.
 Focusing on the dissolution of the boundaries of the body-image, which are mental analogues of physical boundaries, tends to prejudice us towards seeing space as spatial extension.
 But dissolving these boundaries, which are mental in nature, helps us open the experience of space to other dimensions that are more psychological.
-We see that spatial openness is only one dimension in
+We see that spatial openness is only one dimension in inner space.

 The Void, pg.
 30